 - Any act of copying information from another student or alumni by any means to obtain an advantage for oneself. - Any act of conveying information to another student for the purpose of providing unfair advantage to that student. - Any act of representing another's work, whether copyrighted or not, as one's own.
-Another's work includes, but is not limited to, homework, written papers, examinations, laboratory assignments, published works, graphics, images, software, artificial intelligence, etc. - Purchasing or using any academic papers, discussion threads, final exams, quizzes, etc. from an internet site or commercial service whether it is a prewritten paper or having a paper written for you. - Submitting a paper or other written assignment that contains word-for-word passages of others' work without proper acknowledgment. - The paraphrasing of others' works which contains specific information or ideas and which is not properly acknowledged. - Self-plagiarism: Current use of any work previously submitted for credit or other recognition unless the use of such previously completed work is expressly authorized. - Use of Generative Artificial Intelligence (AI) tools (e.g. ChatGPT, GrammalryGo, Caktus, Dall-E and image generation tools) is prohibited in the classroom unless expressly authorized.
+Another's work includes, but is not limited to, homework, written papers, examinations, laboratory assignments, published works, graphics, images, software, artificial intelligence, etc. - Purchasing or using any academic papers, discussion threads, final exams, quizzes, etc. from an internet site or commercial service whether it is a prewritten paper or having a paper written for you. - Submitting a paper or other written assignment that contains word-for-word passages of others' work without proper acknowledgment. - The paraphrasing of others' works which contains specific information or ideas and which is not properly acknowledged. - Self-plagiarism: Current use of any work previously submitted for credit or other recognition unless the use of such previously completed work is expressly authorized. - Use of Generative Artificial Intelligence (AI) tools (e.g. ChatGPT, GrammarlyGo, Caktus, Dall-E and image generation tools) is prohibited in the classroom unless expressly authorized.
+Please see the DeVry University Responsible Student Use of Artificial Intelligence Policy for additional information.